Best Lotion for Crepey Skin on Arms and Legs

 As a USD $10 investment, this is the best body lotion to keep on hand for daily use and volume.

-Natural Beeswax: creates a protective barrier to keep in skin moisture.
-It's also a humectant that draws water to the skin.
+Shea Butter: creates a protective barrier to keep in skin moisture.
+It's also deeply moisturizing to protect skin all day.

 Why You'll Love It